aws/eks-charts/stable/aws-load-balancer-controller/README.md

 #### Installing cert-manager

-If you are setting `enableCertManager: true` you need to have installed cert-manager and it's CRDs before installing this chart; to install [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) follow the installation guide.
+If you are setting `certManager.enabled: true` you need to have installed cert-manager and it's CRDs before installing this chart; to install [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) follow the installation guide.

 The controller helm chart requires the cert-manager with apiVersion `cert-manager.io/v1`.

 Set `cluster.dnsDomain` (default: `cluster.local`) to the actual DNS domain of your cluster to include the FQDN in requested TLS certificates.

+It is possible to set your own (Cluster)Issuer by supplying an `issuerRef`.

 #### Installing the Prometheus Operator